prabesh-mah/Swagger-Note-API-Postman/README.md

 Assertions were implemented to validate both the status codes and response bodies, confirming that the API operates as expected under load.
 Finally, reports were generated to analyze test results, including assertion outcomes.
 This comprehensive approach ensures effective performance evaluation of the Swagger Note API.

 ## Note
-As the API does not send an email for the forgot password endpoint, I generated and used a random email instead of a real one for load testing
+Although the email address is valid, the API does not send a password reset link, so I used a random email.

+## Run via.
+Command Line

 ```
 jmeter -n -t jmeter-load-test/swagger-note-api-load-test.jmx -l 'jmeter-load-test/result/result.csv'